khulnasoft-lab/design.khulnasoft.com/contents/components/link.md

 - Links have a visible focused state.
 - Links can be focused with a `tab` on the [keyboard](accessibility-audits/keyboard-only).
 - Links can be clicked with a `return` on the keyboard.
-- Underline links to help differentiate them from body content.
+- Underline links where possible to help differentiate them from body content.

 ### Resources